Common Wet Scrubber Problems & Step-by-Step Troubleshooting Guide 2026

 Leak Patterns by Material

 SS304 — Waterline pitting: The most common corrosion leak in acid scrubbers.
 Dissolved chloride salts (NaCl from HCl neutralization) concentrate at the fluctuating liquid level in the sump, creating a high-chloride micro-environment that attacks the passive chromium oxide layer.
-The resulting pinhole leaks — typically 1–3 mm diameter, clustered within 50–100 mm of the waterline — appear within 18–24 months of continuous HCl service.
+Localized corrosion can occur near a fluctuating liquid line, but defect size, location, and timing depend on alloy, chemistry, temperature, deposits, stress, welds, and inspection history.
 The qeehuapump.com scrubber pump troubleshooting guide notes that cavitation damage accelerates corrosion because the imploding vapor bubbles strip away the passive oxide layer at the pump impeller and volute — the same mechanism that attacks the waterline zone.

 Leak Response Protocol